 What is the source of Canton's drinking water?
 The Canton Water Department obtains 100% of its water from underground wells.
 Our wells extend hundreds of feet deep into sand and gravel aquifers that were created long ago by glacial activity.
-These natural aquifers provide Canton with more than 8.3 billion gallons of water per year.
+These natural aquifers provide Canton with more than 7.2 billion gallons of water in 2008.
 We have three separate well fields that supply water to our three water treatment plants.
 The first is referred to as our Northeast Well Field, which is located in the northeast section in Canton.
 The second is referred to as our Northwest Well Field, which is located in the northwest section in Canton.
 Finally, our Sugarcreek Well Field is located southwest of Canton.
-The Surface Water Assessment reports have been completed for all three well fields.
+The Source Water Assessment reports have been completed for all three well fields.
 The report indicates the well fields are potentially susceptible to contamination due to the physical nature and location of the respective aquifers.
 We have taken protective measures to avoid contamination.
 More information can be obtained by calling the Safe Drinking Water Hotline (1-800-426-4791).

 Backup Measures: Should the need ever arise, we have several protective backup systems built into our utility that enable us to ensure a dependable flow of drinking water to our consumers.
 As previously mentioned, Canton has three separate water treatment plants and well fields.
 If one plant is taken off-line, the other two plants can make up the difference in water production.
 The City also has millions of gallons of drinking water stored in enclosed reservoirs.
 These reservoirs act as a protective reserve of water, if the need should arise.
-Another backup system is the 2500 horsepower Caterpillar Diesel generator, at our Sugarcreek Water Treatment Plant.
-This powerful generator can provide enough electricity to operate our Sugarcreek Plant in the event of a widespread power outage.
+Another backup system includes diesel generators, at our Sugarcreek and Northwest Water Treatment Plants.
+These powerful generators can provide enough electricity to operate our Sugarcreek and Northwest Plants in the event of a widespread power outage.
 We also have two interconnections with the North Canton Water System which are normally kept in a closed position.
 In an emergency, however, these valves could be opened and potable water supplied to our system or vice versa depending on the need.
 All of the redundant and overlapping "backup" systems described ensure that the Canton Water Department can provide a dependable supply of drinking water to all of our consumers.

 What's in Canton's drinking water?
 The EPA requires regular sampling of the City's water supply to ensure drinking water safety.
-In 2007 alone we ran over 20,000 tests for more than 100 different substances.
-The good news is that none of the contaminants that we detected exceed EPA established \Maximum Contaminant Levels (\see back page for definitions) or resulted in a violation of drinking water standards.
+In 2008 alone we ran over 30,000 tests for more than 100 different substances.
+The good news is that none of the contaminants that we detected exceed EPA established Maximum Contaminant Levels or resulted in a violation of drinking water standards.
 Only a very small percentage of the contaminants tested for exist in our water at detectable levels.
 The tables on the back page identify the contaminants that were detected.
-Note: The Ohio EPA requires us to monitor for some contaminants less than once per year because the concentrations of these contaminants do not change frequently.
+The Ohio EPA requires us to monitor for some contaminants less than once per year because the concentrations of these contaminants do not change frequently.
 Some of the data, though accurate, are more than one year old.